dgasmith/opt_einsum/README.md

 `result = acaj,ajac,a` (N^4 scaling)

-this is a single possible path to the final answer (and notably, not the most optimal) out of many possible paths.
+This is a single possible path to the final answer (and notably, not the most optimal) out of many possible paths.
 Now lets let opt_einsum compute the optimal path:

 ```python
 import test_helper as th